leba0495/Python-Workshop-CSS/README.md

-# Python-Workshop-CSS
+# Computer Science Society Python Workshop
 First workshop for Computer Science Society Club

-In this workshop the CSS club decided to a code along Python workshop by creating a simple Turtle Crossing game.
+In this workshop the CSS club decided to do a code along Python workshop by creating a simple Turtle Crossing game.
 We use the Turtle graphics library, which is based on Tkinter GUI toolkit, along with some OOP concepts to explain how these work in Python.

 We hope you walk away with some knowledge and that you got to have some fun while doing it!